MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 > - When you remove a record type that has related record types in Copilot for Sales, all related record types are also removed.
 > - You can't remove the contact record type.

-## Control order of record types in side pane
+## Control the order of record types in Outlook side pane

-You can control the order in which record types are displayed in the **Copilot for Sales** side pane in Outlook.
-The order is based on the order in which record types are added to Copilot for Sales.
+The order in which record types are added to admin settings determines the order in which they're displayed in the **Copilot for Sales** side pane in Outlook.
+By default, the order of record types in a new environment is contact, opportunity, and account.
+Newly added record types are added at the end of the list.

 You can change the order by removing and adding record types in the desired order.

-Default order for new environments is contact, opportunity, and account.
-Newly added record types are added at the end of the list.
+## Impact of the order of record types on relationships

+The order of record types in admin settings affects the relationship settings between record types.
+When you add a new record type, you can select the relationship to existing record types or fields in Copilot for Sales.
+Only relationships with record types that precede the current record type in the list are displayed in the **Select the relationship for (record type)** window.

+For example, let's assume that the order of record types is contact, opportunity, and account.
+In this case, the relationship between opportunity and account is displayed in the account settings, and not in the opportunity settings because account is configured after opportunity.
+Opportunity is considered the source record type, and account is the related record type.
+In this scenario, Copilot for Sales is configured to fetch accounts related to opportunities, but not opportunities related to accounts.
+The exception to this is when the CRM view is set to **None**.
+When no view is selected, default relationships are used instead of any previously selected relationships.
+In this case, the ordering of record types doesn't matter.

+Therefore, adjust the ordering of record types in admin settings by removing and re-adding record types in the desired order.
+Ensure that the source record type is configured before the related record type.
+Then, select the desired relationship in the related record type settings.

 ## Impact of CRM customization on collaboration spaces